Your Essential Guide to a 12-Hour Layover in Tokyo (Haneda)

 • Accommodation: If your layover is overnight, book a hotel near the airport or in a central location.

-• SIM Card or Pocket Wifi: Stay connected with a local SIM card or pocket WiFi device.
+• SIM Card or Pocket Wifi: Stay connected with a local SIM card or pocket WiFi device or portable travel router with a VPN service (I use StarVPN).

 • Language: Learn a few basic Japanese phrases like “hello,” “thank you,” and “goodbye” to make your interactions smoother.
 I recommend using a tutoring service like Preply or iTalki to get familiar and even ask your tutors for recommendations!